Key info

 - You must complete a heavy vehicle licence knowledge test in order to apply for, or renew a learner heavy vehicle licence.

 - You need a learner licence if you are learning to drive a class of vehicle more than one class above your existing licence.
-See the eligibility requirements (PDF, 399KB) for the licence class you are applying for.
+See the eligibility requirements for the licence class you are applying for.

 - You do not need a learner licence for a medium rigid vehicle if you have a car licence.